 What is a browser caching in Magento?

-Depending on your server, there are two different ways how to leverage browser caching.
+Depending on your server, there are two different ways how to leverage browser caching in Magento 2.

 How to check if you already use cache in your Magento store?